 To further describe the microbiomes of healthy corals around the world, the Medina Lab and collaborators started the Global Coral Microbiome Project (GCMP).

 The regenerative powers of this scyphozoan group may have important properties for use in the medical field.
 Our research aims to elucidate the mechanisms of regeneration using this species.

 Cassiopea is a model genus for coral bleaching research.
 By exposing the polyps to different temperatures, we can understand the mechanisms of dysbiosis that lead to coral bleaching.
 Observing the onset of symbiosis of Cassiopea with Symbiodinium is important for understanding the obligate interaction between the dinoflagellate and reef-building scleractinia.
 These research opportunities have been highlighted by Dr. Aki Ohdera, a Medina Lab alumnus, in the collaborative publication entitled Upside-Down but Headed in the Right Direction: Review of the highly versatile Cassiopea xamachana System.

 Want to know how to raise these jellies?
 Stay tuned for the Cassiopea husbandry Wikipedia page!

-We aim to improve conservation efforts by better understanding how corals behave under different scenarios like experimental bleaching, experimental transplanting and natural conditions such as the thrieving Varadero Reef in the Colombian Caribbean coast.
-We invite you to look into our -Story of Varadero- page!
+We aim to improve conservation efforts by better understanding how corals behave under different scenarios like experimental bleaching, reciprocal transplanting, and describing natural conditions such as the thriving Varadero Reef in the Colombian Caribbean coast.
+We invite you to look into our Story of Varadero page!